 specifies the macro form.
 Omitting the MF parameter specifies the standard format.
 For more information about the MF parameter, see "CMS Macro Formats" on page 15.
+See z/VM: CMS Macros and Functions Reference for details on the MF parameter.
 Acceptable values are: